If you’re visiting Orkney come and see us

-At the gallery we have a permanent exhibition of large tapestries and a changing exhibition of original artworks and rugs which are for sale.
-In addition we have hand-dyed local wool, cards and photographic prints (framed and unframed) of the artworks for sale.
+At the gallery we have a permanent exhibition of large tapestries and a changing exhibition of other original artworks and rugs which are for sale.
+In addition we have cards and photographic prints (framed and unframed) of the artworks for sale.

 Directions to the gallery